selimslab/selimslab.github.io/_NOTES/psy/cognitive-biases.md

 We think success is earned and failure is deserved but most things are so random.

-People feel envy but they wouldn't want to completely swap ourselves with another person
+People feel envy but they wouldn't want to completely swap themselves with another person

 People generally like to be consistent, to keep commitments